Impulse excitation technique: Flexure mode

 mode.
 This induced vibration is also referred as the out-of-plane vibration mode.
 The in-plane vibration will be excited by turning the sample 90° on the axis parallel to its length.
 The natural frequency of this flexural vibration mode is characteristic for the dynamic Young's modulus.

 To minimize the damping of the test-piece, it has to be supported at the nodes where the vibration amplitude is zero.
 The test-piece is mechanically excited at one of the anti-nodes to cause maximum vibration.

 Torsion mode

 The second figure gives an example of a test-piece vibrating in the torsion mode.
 The natural frequency of this vibration is characteristic for the shear modulus.

 To minimize the damping of the test-piece, it has to be supported at the center of both axis.
 The mechanical excitation has to be performed in one corner in order to twist the beam rather than flexing it.

 Poisson's ratio

-The Poisson's ratio is a measure in which a material tends to expand in directions perpendicular to the direction of compression.
+Poisson's ratio is a measure in which a material tends to expand in directions perpendicular to the direction of compression.
 After measuring the Young's modulus and the shear modulus, dedicated software determines the Poisson's ratio using Hooke's law which can only be applied to isotropic materials according to the different standards.